shanselman/howtounmute.com/README.md

 ## Call to AUDIBLE ACTION

 If you take 5 to 10 minutes NOW to make sure you know how to select your microphone and umute yourself, you will save remote workers everywhere 15 minutes for every 1 hour meeting.

-* * *

-**Sponsor:** Many thanks to Intersoft for sponsoring the feed this week!
-[Enterprise cross-platform native apps development](http://bit.ly/W3x8ZJ) made painless with [Intersoft Crosslight](http://bit.ly/W3x8ZJ).
-Sounds too good to be true?
-See it for yourself and get started today!